 4. Management – The fourth element of business growth is management.
 Having persons on board to direct the staff, coordinate and organize activities, make decisions, allocate resources, has an understanding of where the business is going and how it will get there is management.
 Management keeps the ship sailing in the right direction, makes the decision when no one else can, and helps to create a culture where everyone thrives.

-Business growth is a lot easier and more successful when there are systems for performing and operating responsibilities that are duplicated, documented and shared.
-It does not matter if you are Multinational Corporation like McDonald's or a single location flower shop, the need for systems to facilitate growth in your business is a must.
+Business growth is a lot easier and more successful when there are systems for performing and operating responsibilities that are duplicated, documented, and shared.
+It does not matter if you are a Multinational Corporation like McDonald’s or a single-location flower shop, the need for systems to facilitate growth in your business is a must.

-6. Planning – Last but not least in the essential elements for business growth is planning.
-A road-map for where your business is going and how it will get there makes for good business growth.
+6. Planning – Last but not least the essential element for business growth is planning.
+A road map for where your business is going and how it will get there makes for good business growth.
 What should your plan contain?

 b.
 Facts about your industry and market